mehmandarov/zebra-puzzle-workshop/README.md

 * Clone the code
 * Import into your IDE
 * Build with Apache Maven: ```mvn clean install -DskipTests```
+* Exercises can be found in ```exercises/``` folder.
+* The code for exercises can be found in ```src/test/java/no/computas/zebra/exercises``` folder.
+* They are implemented as tests and they will initially fail.
+* Your job is to fix the code, and make them pass.
+Good luck!

 ## Requirements
 * Java 7, or later